Take Action Now

 Meet Jaime Alberto García Flórez, a coffee farmer from Colombia

-He works hard on his farm in the North of Colombia and worries about the future of coffee.
+Jaime works hard on his farm in the North of Colombia and worries about the future of coffee as the effects of climate change continue to worsen.

 We live from coffee.
 We fight for coffee so that we can have this tradition in the future for our children… we are in danger because of climate change.
 It’s really here.
 The temperature is too high so we have had to replace coffee with cocoa and plant trees between our remaining coffee bushes to give them shade.
 We are the first generation to feel the change and the last generation to be able to change it.Jaime Alberto García Flórez, coffee farmer from Red Ecolsierra Co-operative, Colombia